eroux13/team_profile_generator/README.md

 ## Description

-The purpose of this project is tp build a Node.js command-line application that takes in information about employees on a software engineering team, then generate an HTML webpage that displays summaries for each person.
-This project also features the use of testing through Node.js's built in package called jest.
-To take user input the project also features the use of the Inquirer package.
+The purpose of this project is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generate an HTML webpage that displays summaries for each person.
+This project also features the use of testing through Node.js's built in package called [Jest](https://www.npmjs.com/package/jest).
+To take user input the project also features the use of the [Inquirer](https://www.npmjs.com/package/inquirer) package.

 [Full Video Walkthrough](https://drive.google.com/file/d/1EPW-A2-1N119oGlMCxswRAktQDCHlEcI/view)